Kungfu (restaurant)

 Guangzhou Real Kungfu Catering Management Co., Ltd., trading as Kungfu (真功夫 (Zhēn Gōngfu, Real Kung Fu)), is a fast-food chain in China, headquartered in Tianhe District, Guangzhou.
-The first restaurant opened in 1990.
-As of 2011 the company had over 300 locations in China.
+The first restaurant opened in 1990 and in 2011, the company had over 300 locations in China.
 As of 2013 it had 479 restaurants.
 It sells bowls of rice with meats such as beef and pork.

 In 2014, China Daily ranked Kungfu as No. 8 in its list of Top 10 Fast-food restaurants in China.

 In 2019, Kungfu was involved in a portrait rights infringement dispute, but still hasn't changed its 'Bruce Lee' logo.

 Bruce Lee image

 The company's logo incorporates an image resembling the martial artist Bruce Lee, depicting a dark haired man in a kung fu pose, wearing a yellow top not unlike the famous yellow tracksuit worn by him in the posthumously-released Game of Death.
 Many of the chain's 300-plus restaurants across China feature large, black and white murals of a man who bears a strong resemblance to him.
 The company says it did not engage in discussion with his family prior to using the images, but added that they are not meant to represent Lee.